-How you import from and export to Switzerland will change from 1 January 2021.
+How you import from and export to Switzerland.

 UK-Switzerland trade agreement

-The UK has signed a trade agreement with Switzerland.
+The UK has signed a trade agreement with Switzerland, which is in effect.

-This guidance provides information on aspects of trade that will change as soon as the UK-Switzerland agreement takes effect.
+This guidance provides information on aspects of trade covered by the UK-Switzerland agreement.
 It is for UK businesses trading with Switzerland.

 What the agreement includes

 This trade agreement includes provisions on:

 - trade in goods – including provisions on preferential tariffs, tariff rate quotas, non-tariff measures including sanitary and phytosanitary measures